kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

   possibly one node a time.

-For example, the following `Deployment` can be installed without modification on a cluster with DRA `ResourceSlice` and `Node` below.
+For example, the following `Deployment` can be installed without modification on a cluster with DRA `ResourceSlice`,`DeviceClass` and `Node` below.
 The 1 GPU out of the 8 GPUs on the node is dynamically allocated to the pod, with the remaining 7 GPUs left for allocation for future requests from either extended resource, or DRA resource claim.

 Note that another node in the same cluster has installed device plugin, which may have advertised e.g. 'example.com/gpu: 2' in its `Node`'s Capacity.
 The same